 Notes:

-The intention is that contribution rates and / or pay bands will be reviewed periodically and may change in the future.
+The annual pensionable pay bands will be increased annually in line with the cost of living.
+The contribution rates will be reviewed periodically and may change in the future.

 It is our policy to set contribution rates based on pensionable pay as at 1 April each year and not to make any changes during the year.
 So, even if your pensionable pay were to change during the year such that it fell into a different contribution band, your contribution rate would not change until re-assessment the following 1 April.
 [If the employer’s policy differs from this approach, please enter appropriate wording relating to your policy]